gyzcode/inference-tutorials-generic/face_detection_tutorial/Readme.md

 ```

-3. Download the subdirectory for just this tutorial from the repository:
+1. Download the subdirectory for just this tutorial for the specific version from the repository:

 ```Bash
 svn export https://github.com/intel-iot-devkit/inference-tutorials-generic.git/branches/openvino_toolkit_r1_2/face_detection_tutorial
 ```

-4. Change to the face detection tutorial folder:
+3. Change to the face detection tutorial folder:

 ```Bash
 cd face_detection_tutorial